SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

     After selecting a list in the list dropdown, the selected value should be persisted in web part properties, and the web part should be re-rendered to reflect the selected property.

 1. Render the list web part property by using the asynchronous dropdown property pane control.
-In the **ListItemsWebPart** class, change the **getPropertyPaneConfiguration** method to use the asynchronous dropdown property pane control to render the **listName** web part property.
+In the `ListItemsWebPart` class, change the `getPropertyPaneConfiguration()` method to use the asynchronous dropdown property pane control to render the `listName` web part property.

-    ```ts
+    ```typescript
     export default class ListItemsWebPart extends BaseClientSideWebPart<IListItemsWebPartProps> {
       // ...

       protected getPropertyPaneConfiguration(): IPropertyPaneConfiguration {
         return {
           pages: [